 ASHIPATTLE: Please.
 (Bonnie Jean offers the bucket to Ashipattle but pulls it away as soon as Ashipattle comes for it.
 Bonnie Jean then tosses the bucket to Robert, who puts it on Ashipattle's head.
 Robert and Bonnie Jean laugh and run off.
-Ashipattle removes the bucket from her head and slumps down.
-Song: "Ashipattle's Song."
-Sings.)

-"Me brothers always pick on me and make me tend the fire, But someday I know I'll be free to do what I desire.

-Someday.
-Someday, they'll call on Ashipattle.

-I'll fly.
-I'll fly, into the thick of battle.
+Ashipattle removes the bucket from her head and slumps down.)
+Me brother always picks on me and makes me tend the fire.
+Someday, they'll call on me, "Help, help, Ashipattle!"
+I'll draw me sword, charge the monster, and chop him into little pieces.
+(Imagines herself fighting a monster.
+Bonnie Jean enters, sneaks up on Ashipattle, and roars into her ear, which takes Ashipattle's courage away.
+Bonnie Jean exits, laughing.)
+Me IZ sister and brother always laugh at me.
+I never win their games, but someday I'll make them see.
+Someday...
+(Exits.
+Blackout.)